Divine001PH/CONNECT-SPHERE/README.md

 # CONNECT-SPHERE
-An Online Space for users to connect with another and share good times
+An Online Space for users to connect with each other and share good times